tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 containing the "encrypted_client_hello" extension with the values as indicated above.
 In particular,

-- suite contains the client's chosen ciphersuite;
+- suite contains the client's chosen HpkeCipherSuite;
 - record_digest contains the digest of the corresponding ECHOConfig structure;
 - enc contains the encapsulated key as output by SetupBaseS; and
 - encrypted_ch contains the HPKE encapsulated key (enc) and the ClientHelloInner ciphertext (encrypted_ch_inner).